How to grow radishes – an easy beginner’s guide

 That’s how to grow radishes!

 As it’s easy to grow radishes, they’re ideal if you haven’t grown vegetables before or want to teach your kids.
-After you’ve grown them, we’d recommend moving onto carrots, potatoes or sweetcorn if you fancy a challenge.
+After you’ve grown them, we’d recommend moving onto try growing carrots, potatoes or even try to grow sweetcorn if you fancy a challenge.